wald-tq/ui-router.github.io/_ng1/about.md

 - [Hello Solar System](/tutorial/ng1/hellosolarsystem)
 - [Hello Galaxy](/tutorial/ng1/hellogalaxy)

+## Sample application

+The [UI-Router Sample App](/resources/sampleapp) is a non-trivial UI-Router application.

 ## Development

 To fix a UI-Router bug, or create an enhancement, follow these steps: